Should Beginner Golfers Use a Driver?

 10. Driving Isn’t the Most Important Part

-While big drives are exciting, they don’t matter much if you can’t chip or putt well.
+Big drives are exciting but matter less if you can’t chip or putt well.

 What Beginners Should Focus on Instead

-Beginner golfers should consider leaving the driver out of play—at least at first.
+Beginner golfers should consider leaving the driver out of play at first.

 Instead, focus on:

-Once your fundamentals are solid, the driver will be much easier—and more fun—to use.
+Once your fundamentals are solid, the driver will be easier and more fun to use.